romankierzkowski/langner/README.md

 ### Events ###

 The events in Langer is a mechanism of an input.
 It is a way that external world can communicate with a strategy.
 Event is a kind of condition.
-This **condition is fullfiled when an event has been triggered**.
+This **condition is fulfilled when an event has been triggered**.
 The parameters of an event are available for other conditions and actions of the rule.
-To differenciate event from a function call, event name is preceaded with **# symbol**.
+To differentiate event from a function call, event name is preceded with **# symbol**.
 To trigger an event, you have to execute method of a strategy, with a parameters you want to pass.

 *Note:* There should be *only one event per rule*!